 Always make sure your posts are geared toward your avatar, and you will be well on your way to creating valuable content for your ideal reader.
 Think of a problem your avatar faces and help them solve it, and you will have a successful blog.

 9. Pick a Name

 The next thing you need to do is determine a name for your blog.
 You can make it your own name, or you can choose a catchy name that has to do with your content.

 This name will stick with you, so make sure it is something you like.
-I am a big fan of going the route of naming your blog your own name.
-Many of the bigger bloggers eventually switch over to their name if they do start with a different name.
+I am a big fan of going the route of naming your blog your own name, but this is definitely a personal decision so pray about what God would have you do.